Tess Gerritsen

-Tess Gerritsen (born Terry Tom; June 12, 1953) is the pseudonym of Terry Gerritsen, an American novelist and retired general physician.
+Terry "Tess" Gerritsen (née Tom; born June 12, 1953) is an American novelist and retired general physician.

 Early life

 Tess Gerritsen is the child of a Chinese immigrant and a Chinese-American seafood chef.
 While growing up in San Diego, she often dreamed of writing her own Nancy Drew novels.
 While she longed to become an author, her family had reservations about the financial sustainability of a writing career, prompting her to go into medicine instead.
 After graduating from Stanford University in 1975 with a BA in anthropology, she studied medicine at the University of California, San Francisco, receiving her medical degree in 1979.
 Gerritsen then began work as a physician in Honolulu.

-While on maternity leave, she submitted a short story to a statewide fiction contest for Honolulu magazine Her story, "On Choosing the Right Crack Seed," won the $500 first prize.
+While on maternity leave, she submitted a short story to a statewide fiction contest for Honolulu magazine.
+Her story, "On Choosing the Right Crack Seed," won the $500 first prize.
 The narrative focused on a young man reflecting on his difficult relationship with his mother.
 Gerritsen said the story allowed her to deal with some of her own childhood trauma, including her mother's repeated suicide attempts.